JereKuusela/valheim-world_edit_commands/publish/README.md

 This shouldn't cause any issues unless objects are moved long distances (which might cause issues anyways).

 # Changelog

+- v1.6
+	- Adds rectangle support to the `object` command.
+	- Adds height support to the `object` command.

 - v1.5
 	- Fixes painting using wrong circle or rectangle size.